The Blog Social

 • Keeps a backup of your original images

-• Optimizes without visible quality loss
+• Optimises without visible quality loss

 I’ve used ShortPixel on websites with great results—it’s perfect if you’re not super tech-savvy.

-Must-Have WordPress Plugins for Image Optimization
+Must-Have WordPress Plugins for Image Optimisation

 1. Smush